SpareBank1/sb1-personal-client-python-tutorial/README.md

 ## Get account information

 Now finally we have the token we can use, and its time to try to get some data.
 We will try to call `https://api.sparebank1.no/open/personal/banking/accounts/default`.
 It will return a json document with information about your default account.
-If the call returns `Unauthorized` the script will try to go through the process of getting the key again.
+If the call returns `Unauthorized` the script will try to go through the process of getting the key again

 ```python
 #!/usr/bin/env python3.7